The Ready Set discography

-The discography of American electropop artist The Ready Set consists of six studio albums, ten extended plays, nineteen singles and twenty-nine music videos.
+The discography of American electropop artist The Ready Set consists of six studio albums, ten extended plays, seventeen singles, twelve promotional singles and thirty music videos.
 He released his first two albums, Syntax and Bright Lights and Tantrum Castle independently in 2008.
 His third studio album, I'm Alive, I'm Dreaming reached number three on the US Heatseekers Albums chart.
 The lead single, "Love Like Woe" peaked at number 27 on the Billboard Hot 100 and was certified platinum by the Recording Industry Association of America.
 He released his fourth extended play Feel Good Now, in October 2011 and debuted on the Billboard 200 at number 179.

 The Ready Set's fourth studio album The Bad & the Better was released in May 2014, peaking at number 75 on the Billboard 200.
 "Give Me Your Hand (Best Song Ever)" was released as the lead single from the album and peaked at number 30 on the US Mainstream Top 40.
 In April 2016, The Ready Set released his fifth studio album I Will Be Nothing Without Your Love and reached the US Independent Albums chart at number 24.
 In 2019, Witzigreuter released music under the name of Onlychild until 2022.
 He released his sixth studio album Cherryland on October 27, 2023.